-Before attempting this jollof cauliflower rice recipe, I had only tried cauliflower a couple of times and was not particularly fond of the taste.
+Before attempting this Jollof cauliflower rice recipe, I had only tried cauliflower a couple of times and was not particularly fond of the taste.
 Last weekend, my mother accidentally bought cauliflower even though she knows it’s unlikely anyone will touch it in my household lol.
 I don’t like wasting food, so I decided to try something different.
 I’m not a nutritionist, but I do enjoy researching health and skin benefits of food I normally eat.

-Cauliflower has numerous health benefits; it is great for cardiovascular and digestive health, has anti-inflammatory properties and is super low in calories and carbohydrates so this is nice alternative to rice.
+Cauliflower has numerous health benefits; it is great for cardiovascular and digestive health, has anti-inflammatory properties and is super low in calories and carbohydrates so this is a nice alternative to rice.

 Makes 5 servings| Cooking time: Approx. 15 minutes